A Guide to Your Dislocation Allowance During a PCS Move

 Eligibility Criteria For DLA

-To receive DLA, you need to meet a few specific criteria.
-For pay grade requirements, only those E-5 and above can receive DLA.
+To receive DLA, you must meet specific criteria.
+For pay grade requirements, only those in pay grades E-5 and above can receive DLA.
 The exception to this rule is when those in the E1-E4 pay grades have dependents and are authorized to live outside barracks-style single housing.

 All military moves are eligible for DLA, but you can only receive this allowance once per fiscal year without special permission.
-So, even if you move more often, you might not be able to receive DLA for each move.
+Therefore, even if you move frequently, you may not be eligible to receive DLA for each move.
 DLA-eligible relocations also do not include moves from your home of record to your first duty station and from your last duty station to your final location when transitioning out of the military.

 What is the Dislocation Allowance Military Application Process?